gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ### Written Report

-> By the end of the day (before midnight) on Monday, October 26,
-> upload a written report to Brightspace on the procedures, results,
-> and interpretation of the textbook exercises associated with this
-> project.
-The report should be a minimum of two pages, double-spaced,
-> in PDF or Microsoft Word format.
+By the end of the day (before midnight) on Wednesday, October 28, upload a written report to Brightspace on the procedures, results, and interpretation of the textbook exercises associated with this project.
+The report should be a minimum of two pages, double-spaced, in PDF or Microsoft Word format.
-> This is a team project, so you and your partner should work together
-> to write a single report.
-Any member of the team can upload the
-> report to Brightspace on behalf of the whole team.
+This is a team project, so you and your partner should work together to write a single report.
+Any member of the team can upload the report to Brightspace on behalf of the whole team.
-> Be sure to give your report a title and include the names of all the
-> authors (team members).
+Be sure to give your report a title and include the names of all the authors (team members).

->
-> In addition to the report, you should also upload a ZIP file
-> containing your model or models (NetLogo files) and any other files
-> your model requires.
+In addition to the report, you should also upload a ZIP file containing your model or models (NetLogo files) and any other files your model requires.

 See the [full project assignment](/assignment/TeamProjectAssignment.pdf) for more details.